Skip to Content

 Gorgeous waterfall at The Butchart Gardens in Victoria, BC.

-Best Time to Visit The Butchart Gardens
+When is the Best Time to Visit the Butchart Gardens?

-The most popular season to visit The Butchart Gardens is summer.
-Personally, I’d recommend arriving right when they open in the morning.
 It can get quite warm in Victoria in the summer, so it’s a good time to beat the heat.

 Butchart Gardens Tickets

-In the summer, your ticket even includes access to performances on the Concert Lawn and their renowned Firework Saturdays.
+In the summer, your ticket includes access to performances on the Concert Lawn and their renowned Firework Saturdays.

-Summer (June 15-September 30) is peak season with 2018 rates being:
+Summer (June 15-September 30) is the peak season with the highest rates.
+And kids under 5 are always free.

 The rates vary depending on the season.
 See current rates here.